cesarinegraham/cgraham.github.io/README.md

-# dannycab.github.io 🚀
+# cesarinegraham.github.io 🚀

-This is the source repository for [dannycab.github.io](https://dannycab.github.io/), the academic website of Prof. Danny Caballero.
+This is the source repository for [cesarinegraham.github.io](https://cesarinegraham.github.io/cgraham.github.io/), the academic website of Césarine Graham.
 The site is built with [Hugo](https://gohugo.io/) using the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
+It was cloned from Dr. Danny Callabero.

 ## About 👋

-This website hosts Danny Caballero's research papers, course materials, curriculum vitae, and contact information.
-It also features announcements, open educational resources (OER), and information about ongoing projects such as [OER Forge](https://oerforge.org) and the [Open Physics Education Network](https://openphysicsed.org).
+This website hosts Césarine Graham's work.

 ## Features ✨

 - 📚 Research, teaching, and OER sections
 - 📰 Announcements and news posts
 - 📄 Curriculum vitae and contact info
-- ♿ Accessible, responsive design
 - ⚡ Built with Hugo and PaperMod

 ## Structure 🗂️